Ace of Aces (1933 film): Plot

-Back at the squadron, a German cadet on a mercy mission drops a note over the airfield, telling the Americans that one of their pilots who was shot down is alive as a prisoner.
-At this point Rocky's plane appears.
-Not having seen the note being dropped, Rocky attacks and shoots down the young German, who is badly injured but not killed.

-At the hospital, Rocky finds the German in the next bed.
-The young man is in agony and is not allowed liquids because of a stomach wound.
+Back at the squadron, a German cadet drops a note over the airfield, telling the Americans that one of their pilots who was shot down is alive as a prisoner.
+At this point, Rocky flies overhead.
+Not having seen the note being dropped, he shoots down the young German, who is badly injured.
+Rocky himself is injured.
+At the hospital, Rocky is placed in the bed next to the German's.
+The young man is in agony and is not allowed liquids because it would kill him, due to his stomach wound.
 Eventually he begs for water, saying he is going to die anyway, and Rocky leaves a bottle of wine by his bedside.
+Rocky's ruthlessness is shaken.

 Then Rocky is told he is being transferred away from the front to become an instructor.
-While he does not tell anyone, he feels guilty over the German's death, so the transfer comes as a relief.
-But before it takes effect, he learns that a young pilot has bettered his record of victories.
-He flies another unauthorized mission to fight individually against the newest German aircraft.
-But as he prepares to close in for the kill, he again thinks about the German cadet, and is unable to fire.
-The Germans see him and shoot him down, but he lives to return home to his sweetheart after the war.
+But before it takes effect, he learns that a pilot in another squadron has that day overtaken him for the lead in victories, 44 to 42.
+He requests a solo mission, but Captain Blake turns him down.
+He flies anyway.
+He spots five Germans and gets on their tail unnoticed, but as he is about to shoot, he has a vision of the German cadet and cannot bring himself to fire.
+One German sees him and shoots him down, but he survives.

 In the final scene, he still feels guilty for what he became, and says he has been unable to sculpt.
 But Nancy is supportive and still wants to marry him.
-They will get past it together.